pnp/pnpcore/docs/using-the-sdk/readme.md

 host.Dispose();
 ```

 If you prefer to create a `PnPContext` by specifying the URL you need in code or you want to be able to easily switch between authentication providers then below sample shows how to so.
 This snippet works **without an configuration file**, all you need to do is add the needed authentication provider configuration(s) and then later on in your code acquire the needed authentication providers via the `IAuthenticationProviderFactory`.
-Once you have your authentication provider you can use it in the ´Create´ methods on the context factory:
+Once you have your authentication provider you can use it in the `Create` methods on the context factory:

 ```csharp
 var host = Host.CreateDefaultBuilder()